The algebra of parallel endomorphisms of a germ of pseudo-Riemannian metric: The germs of metrics making parallel some self adjoint nilpotent endomorphism

 We are done: combining Propositions \ref{lien} and \ref{development_form} provides exactly Theorem \ref{theoremenilpotentadj}.
 In the statement, if needed, see Definitions \ref{defnilomorphicform}, \ref{defbilinearassociated}, \ref{def_coordonnees_nilomorphes}, \ref{defadapted} and \ref{defsignature} for ``nilomorphic'', ``associated with'', ``nilomorphic coordinates'', ``adapted function'' and ``characteristic signatures''.

-\begin{te} Let $N$ be a nilpotent structure of nilpotence index $n$ on $\MM$ .
-Then $N$ is self-adjoint and parallel for a pseudo-Riemannian metric $g$ if and only if $g$ is the real metric associated with a metric $h$ nilomorphic for $N$.
+\begin{te} A nilpotent structure $N$ of nilpotence index $n$ on $\MM$ is self-adjoint and parallel for a pseudo-Riemannian metric $g$ if and only if $g$ is the real metric associated with a metric $h$ nilomorphic for $N$.

 In nilomorphic local coordinates $(z_i)_{i=1}^D:=\bigl((x_i+(\nu y_i))\bigr)_{i=1}^D$, $h$ is an $\R[\nu]$-valued, $\R[\nu]$-bilinear metric of the form: